Skip to content

 except Exception as e:

-return f"Error gathering disk usage information: {str(e)}"
+raise ToolError(f"Error gathering disk usage information: {str(e)}") from e

 get_hardware_information async